influxdata/influxdb-v1-to-v2/README.md

       - InfluxDB v1 and v2 connection options are required
    1. observe console to see that
       - buckets are created for each database/retention policy pair
-      - DBRP mapping are created in v2 to map v1 db/rp pait to a v2 bucket, this mapping is required for influxql queries to work properly
+      - DBRP mapping are created in v2 to map v1 db/rp pair to a v2 bucket, this mapping is required for influxql queries to work properly
-      - v1-authorizations are created in v2 to map user grants (excluding admin users)
+      - v1-authorizations are created in v2 to map user grants (excluding admin users) to the created buckets
       - user password cannot be migrated, use `--out-users` option to create file that you can later use to setup user passwords
 1. Set passwords for migrated users
    1. modify users file created in the previous step with `--out-users` options, specify password for each paricular user in the file, or rely